-The short answer: Probably.
+The short answer: It’s complicated.
 A new report from the Citizens Research Council of Michigan finds that establishing the sufficiency of the teacher workforce is not a simple supply-and-demand exercise.

 FOR IMMEDIATE RELEASE

 What we found:

 - With fewer K-12 students, some decline in Michigan’s teacher ranks is normal and inevitable.
 But it’s not that simple.
 Need is evident in urban regions and growing in some areas – English as a Second Language, special education, science, technology, engineering and math (STEM).

 - Enrollment in teacher-prep programs in Michigan colleges and universities has been falling for some time, by 66 percent over a recent seven-year period.
 This is compounded because the number of program completers and the number individuals who obtain state certification in specific subject areas are down as well.